axibase/atsd/administration/ssl-lets-encrypt.md

 sudo certbot renew --deploy-hook "/opt/certbot/deploy-atsd.sh"
 ```

-The certbot will skip the renewal if the certificate is valid for more than 30 days.
+The certbot skips the renewal if the certificate is valid for more than 30 days.

 ```txt
 Saving debug log to /var/log/letsencrypt/letsencrypt.log